Borrowing to invest

 Borrowing to invest is also known as 'gearing' and it can be a

-rising but losses can be devastating when the markets fall.
+rise, but losses can be devastating when markets fall.

 Here we explain the pros and cons of borrowing to invest to help